 - Offshore outsourcing pros and cons

-- Offshore outsourcing Philippines
+- Offshore outsourcing in the Philippines

-Benefits of offshore staffing
+Benefits of offshore outsourcing

-The world is becoming increasingly globalised.
-Technology, software and communications improvements now enable easy access to a globalised workforce.
+The world is becoming increasingly globalized.
+Technology, software, and communications improvements now enable easy access to a globalized workforce.
 This has many advantages, but the primary benefits of offshore staffing are that:

 - You can significantly cut costs (typically saving 60%-80%)

 - Access large pools of highly qualified and highly capable staff